dimitri-yatsenko/datajoint-book/book/50-queries/003-datajoint-in-context.md

 ### A Relational Model for Data: Core Principles of Relations, Tuples, and Domains

 In his seminal 1970 paper, "A Relational Model of Data for Large Shared Data Banks," Codd proposed a radical new approach grounded in the mathematical theory of relations.
 Instead of representing data as a graph of interconnected records, he proposed representing it as a simple collection of "relations."
-In its mathematical sense, a relation \(R\) on a collection of sets \(S_1, S_2, \ldots, S_n\) (which Codd called "domains") is simply a set of \(n\)-tuples, where each tuple's \(j\)-th element is drawn from the domain \(S_j\).
+In its mathematical sense, a relation $R$ on a collection of sets $S_1, S_2, \ldots, S_n$ (which Codd called "domains") is simply a set of $n$-tuples, where each tuple's $j$-th element is drawn from the domain $S_j$.

 When visualized, a relation can be thought of as a table (though Codd himself used the term "array" in his original paper), but with a set of strict mathematical properties: